Do not put off having a CT scan if your doctor wants this done just because you fear getting diarrhea.

 “For some CT, oral contrast is given.
 Mild diarrhea can be a result of the oral contrast, but should resolve relatively quickly.”

-Diarrhea is never fun, but looking at the bigger picture, you should think, “Gee, what’s some diarrhea when I have something going on with my body that warrants a CT scan to figure it out?”
+Diarrhea is never fun, but looking at the bigger picture, you should think, “Gee, what’s the big deal with some diarrhea when I have something else going on with my body that warrants a CT scan to figure it out?”

 After the scan you can resume eating and drinking as normal.

-Rather than diarrhea, some people will get constipation following a CT scan.
+Rather than diarrhea, some people will get constipation following a CT scan — due to the dye.

-Discuss these possible outcomes with your doctor or nurse if they are worrisome for you.
+Discuss these possible outcomes with your medical team if they are worrisome for you.

-They are not indicative of the efficacy of the procedure and are transient side effects.
+Diarrhea or constipation following an abdominal CT scan are not indicative of the efficacy of the procedure.

 dr. mendi